-Arts Council England announced details of its new structure on 30 October, this will come into operation on 1 July 2013.
+Arts Council England's new structure came into operation on 1 July 2013.

-The changes come as a result of the Government's requirement - made as part of our settlement for 2011-15 - that we reduce our administrative costs, as applied to our grant in aid for the arts by the end of March 2015.
+The changes were made as a result of the Government's requirement that we reduce our administrative costs, as applied to our grant in aid for the arts by the end of March 2015 as part of our settlement for 2011-15.

 - Alan Davey, Chief Executive